polyphony-chat/docs/docs/Protocol Specifications/core.md

 The identity descriptor must be unique for each certificate issued by a home server.
 The `DN` of an ID-Cert must meet all of the following requirements:

-- Identity descriptor (IDD) must have "common name" attribute, which is equal to the actor or home server name of the subject in question.
-Only one "common name" is allowed.
+- Identity descriptor (IDD) must have "common name" attribute.
+If the ID-Cert is for an actor, the common name must be the federation ID of the actor.
+If the ID-Cert is a self-signed home server certificate, the "common name" attribute must not be present.
 - Must have at least one domain component, specifying the home servers' FQDN (fully qualified domain name).
 - If the ID-Cert or ID-CSR is for an actor, the IDD must include the `UID` (OID 0.9.2342.19200300.100.1.1) **and** `uniqueIdentifier` (OID 0.9.2342.19200300.100.1.44) fields.
     - `UID` is the federation ID of the actor, e.g. `actor@fqdn-of-homeserver.example.com`.
     - `uniqueIdentifier` is a Session ID.
 - Can have other attributes, if the additional attributes do not conflict with the above requirements.
 Additional attributes might be ignored by other home servers and other clients, unless specified otherwise in a polyproto extension.
+Additional attributes, which are not part of a polyproto extension must be non-critical X.509 extensions.

 If the home server does not have a subdomain or top level domain, the `dc` fields for these components should be omitted.